Mehul1009/Mehul1009/README.md

 - 👋 Hi, I’m Mehul Solanki
 - 👀 I’m interested in Learning New things and traveling.
 - 🌱 I’m currently learning Kubernetes.
-- 💞️ I’m looking to collaborate on deveops team where can i learn more and share my experience.
+- 💞️ I’m looking to collaborate on deveops team where I can learn more and share my experience.
 - 📫 My Mail ID: mehul.solanki.er@gmail.coma or Mobile +91 9725169607

 <!---